Six Facts About Newborn Sleep: What You Should Know

 When you’re expecting, you plan for everything.
 You buy 20 different bottles, get at least three flanges for your pump, make sure you have ALL the options for swaddle blankets, and stock up on cute onesies.
 But as much as you may prepare, there is nothing that can prepare you for the amount of sleep deprivation that you will likely experience during the first 12 to 16 weeks of your baby’s life.
+We hope these six facts about newborn sleep will help you be ready for anything sleep-related.

 Sure, while you’re pregnant, you are uncomfortable, which makes sleeping a challenge.
 I think that many moms fail to realize that this is nature’s way of slowly easing you into the world of your newborn.
 Let’s face it, it may feel like someone is tossing you into the sleepless pool with no warning, but your body has been preparing you for months, literally.